thesoul214/typescript-cheatsheet/README.md

 [Here is an example React.js app created by running the previous command.](https://github.com/rmolinamir/typescript-cheatsheet/tree/master/lib/react.js)

 When using an interface to declare the PropTypes, by convention we must write a capital I when defining an interface.
-Let's see an example about how we can use PropTypes together with interfaces, enums, and how to apply them:
+Let"s see an example about how we can use PropTypes together with interfaces, enums, and how to apply them:

 ***App.tsx***